CoffeeVampir3/Graphify/Readme.md

 ### Installing:

 Download and unzip in any unity directory.
-Package versions coming soon.
+Package versions coming soo

+###

+See the wiki for complete documentation on how to use the graph.

 ### Graph Controllers